Tim-Liam-Hill/SimpleWebBrowser/README.md

 * is there a better system to handle setting re-renders in browser?
 A 'mark dirty' of some sort?
 * Targeted redraw: only recreate layout and redraw necessary parts (eg: if changing the search bar text, we don't need to redraw everything)
 * Delete tabs on right click
+* Error handling: show feedback to user and don't stick with the unusable content.

 # BUGS